cemsam/youBotNavigation/README.md

 Finally, when the robot reaches the final waypoint, the velocity vector is updated to zero and the power to the wheel actuators are cut.

-//// remoteApi files are not added which are responsible of remotely connecting MATLAB and CoppeliaSim ////
+//// remoteApi files are not added which are necessary for the connection of MATLAB and CoppeliaSim ////